wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==
 = 4.8.4.1 =
+* [Note] As anticipated a few weeks ago, this update drops the information about your visitors' browser plugins, which had been deprecated as not useful and oftentimes unreliable.
+Please make sure to backup your Slimstat tables if you need to preserve this information for some reason.
 * [Update] Added visitor's language to the Activity Log report.
 * [Update] Introduced code optimizations to improve performance when localizing strings related to operating systems, languages, countries, etc.
 * [Fix] Page URLs were not being displayed correctly if the option to display page titles was turned off.